RetroReversing/retroReversing/categories/misc/Conferences.md

 * [1996 Computer Game Developer Conference The Making of the 11th Hour R. Stein and D. Weeler](https://archive.org/details/1996_Computer_Game_Developer_Conference_The_Making_of_the_11th_Hour_R._Stein_and)

 ### Making of the 11th Hour
+On Archive.org a video recording of the session **The Making of the 11th Hour by R. Stein and D. Weeler** is availabe to watch [here](https://archive.org/details/1996_Computer_Game_Developer_Conference_The_Making_of_the_11th_Hour_R._Stein_and).

-They were in the beta program for 3D Studio 3.0 which allowed them to do duel texture maps to add dirt to the textures, the video shows footage from 3D Studio 3.0.
+It mentioned they were in the beta program for 3D Studio 3.0 which allowed them to do dual texture maps to add dirt to the textures, the video shows footage from 3D Studio 3.0.

 ---